 And doctors aren’t the only health care providers a pregnant woman can choose to deliver her baby.
 You might decide that you want your delivery to be performed by a certified nurse-midwife, a health professional who’s medically trained and licensed to handle low-risk births and whose philosophy emphasizes educating expectant parents about the natural aspects of childbirth.

 Your birth plan can also indicate who else you’d like to have with you before, during, and immediately after the birth.
 In a routine birth, this may be your partner, your other children, a friend, or other family member.
-You can also make it clear at what points you want no one to be there but your partner.
+You also can make it clear at what points you want no one to be there but your partner.

 More Birthing Options